As Los Angeles area burns, how can we prevent wildfire disasters?

 But there is no solution for bringing fire frequency back down to historical levels without drastically cutting greenhouse gas emissions, GFW researchers said.

-This article was updated on August 16, 2023 to include the wildfires in Hawaii.
+This article was updated on Wednesday January 8, 2025 at 17:01 GMT to include wildfires in the Los Angeles area.

-(Reporting by Michael Taylor; Editing by Helen Popper)
+(Reporting by Michael Taylor and David Sherfinski; Editing by Helen Popper and Anastasia Moloney.)

 Context is powered by the Thomson Reuters Foundation Newsroom.